 Your dentist will:

 A small hole will be made through the top of the tooth and into the pulp.
 Next, steel files will be inserted to extract the pulp tissue.
 All teeth have 1-4 individual canals.
 Pulp will need to be extracted from all canals in the affected tooth.
 Once all pulp has been removed, the walls of the root canal will be reshaped and enlarged.
-Medicine will be inserted to kill bacteria.
+Medication will be inserted to kill bacteria.

 At this point, a temporary filling may be inserted.
 This filling will protect the tooth.
 The procedure may be done within 1 visit or at multiple appointments.
 This depends on the condition of the tooth.
 Lastly, the canal will be dried, sterilized, and filled with a rubbery material.
 This material will prevent recontamination.

 The dentist will: